1. Calorie counting is OK, but not very useful

 <The reason I started this blog>

 This website is based on my personal experience of losing weight down to the thirty-kilogram range when I got into college.
-In the beginning, I was eating as much as possible focusing on carbohydrates and high-calorie foods because I thought I had to gain weight, but I could not gain any weight.
+In the beginning, I was eating as much as possible focusing on high-calorie foods because I thought I had to gain weight, but I could not gain any weight.
 When I almost gave up, I thought that if the food wasn’t digested, it was meaningless, so I tried not to eat fat and fiber and ate moderate amounts of easily digestible carbohydrates (starch) and protein, etc. without overdoing it.

 One day, I gained more than five kilos over the course a couple of days and something similar happened a few times in a similar situation.
 I was very thin, so I found out exactly what had caused the weight gain.
 There were also other people who gained weight rapidly as I did under similar situations.
 They didn’t eat much.